Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Privy Council case, discussion of the common law in Gibraltar:

-The Gibraltar Gazette is available at the British Library, the Center for Research Libraries and the Dag Hammarskjold Library, United Nations, New York.
+The Gibraltar Gazette is available at the British Library, the Center for Research Libraries, and the Dag Hammarskjold Library, United Nations, New York.
 The address for sales and subscriptions is 6, Convent Place, Gibraltar.
 Some issues of the Gazette and supplements may be found online with a search engine query.

-Some cases (of national and territorial, as well as European Union tribunals) relevant to European Union matters appear in Common Market Law Reports, in print and on Westlaw.
-Privy Council cases, decided in London, appear in the Appellate Cases series of the Law Reports, and decisions since 1999 (and a few selected earlier judgments) appear on the Bailli website collection of judgments of the Judicial Committee of the Privy Council.
+Some cases (of national and territorial, as well as European Union tribunals) relevant to European Union matters appear in Common Market Law Reports, in print, and on Westlaw.
+Privy Council cases, decided in London, appear in the Appellate Cases series of the Law Reports, and decisions since 1999 (and a few selected earlier judgments) appear on the BAILII website collection of judgments of the Judicial Committee of the Privy Council.

 Additional useful websites and online documents: